ess-dmsc/nexus-constructor/tests/UITests.md

 Close the 'Select Units' and 'Add Detector' windows.
 Click 'Add component' again.
 Select Cylinder geometry and click 'Continue'.
+The other options can be left as their defaults.
 - The 'Add' button will start out enabled because the default units are valid.

 Enter gibberish into the unit text field.